Dual Master’s Degree Program

 - For a thesis, there are four total faculty members on the graduation committee.
 The committee consists of an advisor and second committee from each program for a total of four faculty.

 - For non-thesis, the non-thesis graduation exams in each program are separate.
-An advisor and 2nd committee member from ECE will evaluate the ECE non-thesis project.
+The advisor needs to be ECE faculty and 2nd committee member needs to have faculty standing with the University.
+Both will evaluate the ECE non-thesis project.

 - At least 20 hours of credit toward the dual degree must be exclusive to the ECE degree.
 Please see the MS Degree Requirements for non-thesis and thesis requirements.